exoscale/packer-builder-exoscale/README.md

 locally and run the command `make build` from the root of the sources directory.
 Upon successful compilation, a `packer-builder-exoscale` plugin binary file can be found in the `bin/` directory.
+To install the plugin, please follow the official Packer documentation on [installing a plugin][packerplugindoc].

 ## Configuration

-To use the plugin with Packer, please follow the official documentation on [installing a Packer plugin][packerplugindoc].

 Here is the list of supported configuration parameters by the builder.